nilsmango/project7III/content/tap/_index.md

 - **NEW:** **Browser** for quickly adding devices and effects
 - **Universal MIDI CC mode** for controlling any instrument or app
 - **Adaptive layouts** for portrait and landscape on iPad
+- **Test Tap for free** before you buy it.
+No subscription.
+One-time unlock

 ### Device View
 - Different MIDI keyboards & pads